vanmars/galactic-age-calculator/README.md

 Items to Improve:
 * Resize planet cards and images
-* Figure out how to keep footer from overlaying main text
 * Add event handler to reset button to reset form and return to start screen

 ## Support and contact details